-If current professionals fail to act, vast quantities of both audio and audiovisual content will remain inaccessible, poorly understood, and will ultimately be lost.
+If current professionals fail to act, vast quantities of audio and audiovisual content will remain inaccessible, be poorly understood, and ultimately be lost.
 Proper storage and handling can prolong the life of fragile recordings, but these practices serve as mere stopgaps, postponing inevitable decay.
 Even in cases where media have been preserved, changes in formats and playback technologies over time will render them unusable.

 Digital reformatting is currently the most practical solution for ensuring the survival and utility of recorded content in fragile, obsolete cylinders, discs, and magnetic tapes.
 Identifying top priorities for digitization of rare and unique recordings, as well as setting appropriate standards for the preservation of audio and audiovisual content in digital form, are therefore of paramount importance for the current generation of cultural and information workers.

 Lack of resources and expertise often prevent collecting institutions from developing audio and audiovisual preservation reformatting projects that would ensure the survival of the valuable audio and audiovisual media in their care.
 By offering a temporary boost over financial hurdles, CLIR aspires to assist institutions in surmounting these barriers.
 Through the Recordings at Risk regranting program, CLIR encourages professionals working in a variety of contexts to identify institutional priorities for digital reformatting, to establish good working relationships with partners who will help them undertake this work responsibly and efficiently, and to raise awareness of best practices for the description, storage, and maintenance of digitized audio and audiovisual content.

 As its name suggests, Recordings at Risk prioritizes long-term preservation of content over immediate, comprehensive access.
 This emphasis differentiates this program from CLIR’s broader digitization initiative, Digitizing Hidden Special Collections and Archives.
 There are two primary reasons for this: